A New Ruler in Bon Abbi – Eva Marie Mayweather

 Roylo and his wife Elysa, never had other children, sons to take over the family work.
 Evelyn made it clear she had no interest in this venture.
-Roylo wished a different world for Eve beyond that of housekeeping and service.
-He watched as Eve and Michael John, the youngest son of the ruling family in Bon Abbi, played as children.
+Roylo wished a different world for Evelyn beyond that of housekeeping and service.
+He watched as Evie and Michael John, the youngest son of the ruling family in Bon Abbi, played as children.
 He knew those days spent together would soon be over.

 The next morning, after the celebration, several townspeople discovered Ayla.
 She laid in the square with an arrow piercing her heart.
 No one saw what happened, but the black and white arrow had the signature colors of Casselberry.
 Nolan had been hunting earlier that morning, never expecting the tragic news.

 No one could console Nolan.
 Rando, his father, tried to reason with his son but to no avail.
 Nolan vowed to make Luka Dey, the son of the ruling family in Casselberry, pay for Ayla’s death.
 Rando watched as his son mounted his horse and rode after Luka, ignoring his pleas.